The four operations on perverse motives: Main theorem

 \subsubsection{Exponential motives}

-The perverse motives introduced in the present paper and their stability under the four operations can be used also in the study of exponential motives as introduced in \cite{expo-mot}.
-Indeed, recall that Kontsevich and Soibelman define an exponential mixed Hodge structure as a mixed Hodge module $A$ on the complex affine line $\bbA^1_\bbC$ such that $p_*A=0$, where $p:\bbA^1_\bbC\ra\Spec(\bbC)$ is the projection (see \cite{MR2851153}).
+The perverse motives introduced in the present paper and their stability under the four operations could be used also in the study of exponential motives as introduced in Fres\'an---Jossen's book~\cite{expo-mot}.
+Indeed, recall that Kontsevich and Soibelman define an exponential mixed Hodge structure as a mixed Hodge module $A$ on the complex affine line $\bbA^1_\bbC$ such that $p_*A=0$, where $p:\bbA^1_\bbC\ra\Spec(\bbC)$ is the projection (see the paper~\cite{MR2851153} of Kontsevich and Soibelman).
 Their definition can be mimicked in the motivic context and the abelian category of exponential Nori motives can be defined as the full subcategory of $\sM(\bbA^1_k)$ formed by the objects which have no global cohomology.